upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

     mapM_ (putStrLn . showSudoku) [sudoku]
 ```

-We have definied a funciton `readRow` which will read from `stdin` and try to parse it as a `Row`, and since `readRow` is an `IO`, i.e. it reads from terminal, we can use `replicateM` to repeat this operation and read multiple rows from the terminal.
+We have defined a function `readRow` which will read from `stdin` and try to parse it as a `Row`, and since `readRow` is an `IO`, i.e. it reads from the terminal, we can use `replicateM` to repeat this operation and read multiple rows from the terminal.

 if we look at the type of replicateM in the `stack repl`, we will see that: